 - A maximum of 3 best pieces per temple or school for each area will be allowed. - A total of 18 pieces per temple or school will be allowed. - Each piece submitted should be done by a single person.
 (No combined effort) - Each piece submitted should be the work belonging to the participant only.
-(Unaided by anyone) - All Art and Craft pieces entered for judging should be properly labeled.
+(Unaided by anyone). - Proper labeling of the artwork is the responsibility of each entrant and should be checked by temple/school officials. - All pieces submitted should be complete and presented in a tidy manner. - Details in Art pieces should be well defined. - Appropriate color shades should be used that would separate the background from the foreground. - Combination of techniques recommended. - Craft pieces must reflect much creativity and knowledge of techniques used. - All pieces entered should be neatly mounted for display with the following information:

 0 Temple/School:

 0 Name of Participant:

 0 Category:

 0 Age Group:

 0 Age:

-0 Date of Birth:
+Date of Birth:

-0 Title of artwork:
+Title of artwork:

-0 Materials/Medium:
+- Materials/Medium:

+\circ iviateriais/ivietitiii.